KainosSoftwareLtd/vision-processing-web-tool/README.md

 1. With the repo cloned you&#39;ll need to change directory into vision-processing-web-tool

-2. To setup - check out the read me file in the parent folder for the project - follow each step.
+2. To setup - check out the 'setup.txt' file in the parent folder for the project - follow each step.

 3. On your browser of choice go to localhost:5000 to get to the web app